avivpilipski/myOwnDesign/TechSpec.md

 This is the global state of the game

 - Variables
   - `entities: std::List<Entity>`: a list of the objects in the user's national park
   - `time: int`: This is modified every tick, and the weather and season is a function of it
 - Methods
   - `addEntity`
     - **Behavior:** places an entity into the national park
   - `getWeather`
-     - **Behavior:** gets the weather based on the game time
+    - **Behavior:** gets the weather based on the game time (day/night, clouds, seasonal attributes)
   - `tickGamePlay`
     - **Behavior:** increments time

 ### Entity

 - Variables
   - `position: Point` the location of the national park element
   - `geometry: Geometry` what to display at the given location

 ## Data Model

 [here](https://www.figma.com/board/xqyhuKFsVyTD0bIMtytAwT/Untitled?node-id=0-1&node-type=canvas&t=jQZwJDpvA3CjMZgu-0)